 When looking at MLK’s 11th House Mercury, the planet is noticeably different from the rest of the chart due to there being an absence of any lines emanating from it.
 This is known as an “unaspected” planet.
 A planet is unaspected when it has no other aspects or interactions with any of the other planets in a natal chart.
 Due to its solitary and confined nature, an unaspected planet can often represent itself in a person’s birth chart to be a special or gifted talent and is viewed as a highly karmic marking.

-For the most part unaspected planets are not common but they aren’t incredibly rare.
+For the most part unaspected planets are not common but neither are they incredibly rare.
 Dr. King’s Mercury placement is the astrological marking of a prophet not only by his natal Mercury being exalted by sign and house placement but of all the planets of our Solar System, the two which have the highest probability of being aspected are those closest to the Sun – Venus and Mercury.
 Dr. King’s Mercury is made even more karmicly special since it is a planet that almost always has some form of tie to the rest of the chart.
 When unaspected, the person born with Mercury in this planetary positioning is destined to communicate with words and statements perceived to be of a transcendent and timeless nature by others.

 The Universe decreed that Martin Luther King’s words, especially those said in front of large groups of people, or the masses, would stand the test of time and be remembered long after his departure from this world.